Grants

 There are multiple types of CBIR applications.
 These include:

-Transformation Application: These projects are aimed at specific incentive measures and opportunities for continuing projects from previous grant cycles.
+Opt-In Application: These projects are aimed at specific incentive measures and opportunities for continuing projects from previous grant cycles.
 EOCCO is accepting applications focused on these topics below:

-- Health Information Technology
+- Health Information Technology (HIT) and Risk Adjustment

 - Social Needs Screening Implementation